Colorado Misdemeanor and Felony Theft Laws

 If the stolen property or services is valued at $1,000 or more but less than $2,000, the defendant commits a class 1 misdemeanor.
 This misdemeanor class carries a maximum penalty of 364 days in jail and a $1,000 fine.

-Theft becomes a felony in colorado once the amount stolen reaches $2,000.
-Colorado divides felony theft into five classifications.
+Theft becomes a felony in Colorado once the amount stolen reaches $2,000.
+Colorado divides felony theft into five classes.

 If the stolen property or services is valued at $2,000 or more but less than $5,000, the defendant commits a class 6 felony.
 This felony class carries a maximum penalty of 18 months' imprisonment and a $100,000 fine.